prince-hope1975/pyramidscheme/Tutorail.md

 console.log('Goodbye, Alice and Bob!');
 ```

-The above code block is not "reach" specific.
-For simplicity's sake, we will breeze through the code execution.

 At the top, we import the required modules `loadstdlib` from `@reach/-sh/stdlib` and the reach compiled backend.
 We create a starting balance on line 5, then initialize two accounts we use for testing `accAlice` and `accBob` on line 7.
 We make `accAlice` deploy the contract and `accBob` attaches to that contract on lines 12 & 13.
 On lines 16 to 22, we implement both Alice's and Bob's interact objects.